-We told you last summer about the R22 phase out and with warmer temperatures approaching, A-PLUS Service Experts wanted to remind you of your choices.
+In 2016 we told you about the R22 phase out and with summer approaching, Stevenson Service Experts wanted to remind you of your courses of action.

 RECAP:

-If you have air conditioning equipment installed prior to 2010, it probably uses R22 refrigerant, which is what causes the air coming from your air conditioner to be cool and comfy.
-The [[U.S. Environmental Protection Agency]9] began phasing out R22 refrigerant in recent years because it was contributing to the depletion of the Earth’s ozone layer.
+If you have an AC system installed earlier than 2010, it likely uses R22 refrigerant, which is what causes the air coming from your air conditioner to be cool and comfy.
+The U.S. Environmental Protection Agency began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.

-Beginning in 2010, the production and import of R22 was prohibited and by 2020, R22 will basically no longer be allowed.
+Launching in 2010, the production and import of R22 was prohibited and by 2020, R22 will pretty much no longer be allowed.

 HIGHLIGHTS: